zmess24/personal-website-nextjs/src/posts/fine-tuning-performance.md

 Now, let's create our dataset set using the helper methods we wrote above.

 It's always a good idea to diversify the samples in your dataset in order to make the training or tuning of a given model more powerful and dynamic.
-For GrappleGenius, that meant I needed a mix of video titles that I wanted it to classify as `True`, and video titles I wanted it to classify as `False`.
+For GrappleGenius, that meant I needed a mix of video titles that I wanted it to classify as `True` or `False`.
 I've added comments for which search terms I expected to fall into each category.
 The output of our `yt_query_search_terms` function will return a result of 150 search video titles.

 ```python
 # Initialize list of search terms and array of video titles.